justeattakeaway/pie/apps/pie-docs/README.md

 `itemKey` is the section name that the navigation plugin will search for.
 `excludedElements` is a list of elements we would like to exclude from the list.
 Both for the key name and excluded items, names must follow the `key` attribute use in each page, including casing and white spaces when is 2 or more words.

 When adding new index page content, just remember to add images in the right directory and exclude any items we don't wish to link in that page.
+Images for mobile will be automatically selected when available.
+For more information on how to name images and its directory, visit the jsdocs in the indexPageDisplay shortcode.

 ## Drafts